 6. Oldest Goldfish

-Goldie surprised everyone after coming home with his owner from a town fair and shattering records.
-He lived to be 45 years old.
-He was also much larger than the normal goldfish.
+Tish surprised everyone after coming home with his owner from a town fair and shattering records.
+He lived to be 43 years old and was also much larger than the normal goldfish.

 7. Oldest Rabbit